n-k/torpid/README.md

 cargo install --force torpid

 ## Usage
+`sudo torpid <number of cores to enable>`.
+E.g: `sudo torpid 4`, will keep 4 cores on and turn others off.

-See `torpid --help`, it should output something like:
+Also see `torpid --help`, it should output something like:
 ```
 torpid 0.1.0
 Nipun Kumar <nipunkumar@outlook.com>